anupambiswas/domain2D/cases/case_0/README.txt

 $./run resetf
 # Removes case files written during a previous run

+In order to visualize points, there are two options.

+1) If gnuplot is installed, use the following commands:

+$ gnuplot
+gnuplot> set xrange [-1.5:1.5] gnuplot> set yrange [-1.5:1.5] gnuplot> set size ratio 1. gnuplot> p 'domain_boundary' w l,'points_i','points_o'

+2) If python is installed, run the following command at the command line:

+$ python plo.py
+# numpy and matplotlib should also be installed for the plots, else an error will be thrown

 In case of an error/confusion please feel free to email anupambiswas85@gmail.com